Rohith-2/ReduceByKey-conslist/README.md

 ## AIE203-Data Structures and Algorithms
 ### Authors:
-1. Anirudh Bhaskar
+1. Anirudh Bhaskar      -  CB.EN.U4AIE19007
-2. Rohith Ramakrishnan
+2. Rohith Ramakrishnan  -  CB.EN.U4AIE19052

 <hr style=\"border:0.5px solid gray\"> </hr>

 ## Implementation of ReduceByKey via Conslist <br>
-Using the three methods mentioined below, a benchmark test was performed via loading the same text file sample measured in nano seconds(ns) <br>
+Using the three methods mentioned below, a benchmark test consisting of memory and time, was performed via loading the same text file sample. <br>

-Using the iterative method we implicitly expolit the immutable nature of the conslist unlike the other two methods.<br>
+<hr style=\"border:2px solid gray\"> </hr>

 ### Reduce By Key
 This function merges or sums the values for each key held in a KVPair Object with/without using a Map Function.<br>